 Two hours of sunlight exposure a day can increase the duration of sleep by up to two hours.
 If you work in an office environment where you have little sunlight exposure, make sure you get out into the sunshine at lunch.
 Try going for a walk, or eating your lunch at a park in the sunshine.

-It is even thought that a cluttered bedroom shared between two lovers can cause relationship problems.
-All I know is that when my bed is neatly made and my room is kept tidy and clean, I fall asleep much faster and awaken much brighter.
+It’s even thought that a cluttered bedroom shared between two lovers can cause relationship problems.
+All I know is that when I neatly make my bed and keep my room tidy, I fall asleep much faster and awaken much brighter.

 As counter intuitive as it may seem, you are likely to fall asleep much faster if you get up, prepare some herbal tea, and do some light reading, colouring in, or even some bedtime yoga.
 Keep the lights dim and resist the urge to sit on social media!

 Somehow, my body got into the dreadful habit of wanting to wake me up through the night to pee.
 The problem only got worse with time.